Strippit Houdaille

 Many CNC Controls, like the G.E.
 1050's, and Some of the Fanuc's,

-Have Machine Parameters, MDI Data, and Other Control & Machine Set-Up Data,
+Have Machine Parameters, MDI Data, and other Control & Machine Set-Up Data,

 Stored in Battery Backed-Up Memory.